microbit-matt-hillsdon/pxt-simx-sample/simx/README.md

 The simulator extension is located in the `/simx` folder.
 During _simx_ development, you'll generally make changes only to the files within this folder.

 The `simx-sample/simx` webapp was created with [Vite](https://vitejs.dev) + [React](https://react.dev) + [TypeScript](https://typescriptlang.org).
 None of these frameworks are required.
 You are free to use any framework you like, as long as the app is packaged as a static web application.

+#### Update the Message Channel in _simx_

+In `/simx/src/App.tsx`, update `SIMX_CHANNEL` to match the value in the code extension.

+While you're there, review comments marked with `🛠️ TASK`.
+These indicate areas you'll likely need to modify for your implementation.

 ### Test your extension in MakeCode